jeremyButtler/is-Flu-Hi-Or-Low-Path/README.md

   heard people might be interested in a program like this.
   And that there used to be one, but it disappeared.

-This code is licensed under two licenses, MIT and CC0.
-Pick the licenses that works best for you.
+This code is licensed under two licenses, the unlicense (public domain license) or MIT in cases were the unlicense can not be used.
+You are free to choose the license you want.

 ## Updates